turbot/steampipe-plugin-azure/docs/tables/azure_sql_server.md

   and disabled_alerts = '';
 ```

-### List of servers that do not have an Active Directory admin set
+### List servers that do not have an Active Directory admin set

 ```sql
 select